Public Service Enterprise Group (NYSE:PEG) Releases FY 2022 Earnings Guidance

 Public Service Enterprise Group (NYSE:PEG – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.350-$3.550 for the period, compared to the Thomson Reuters consensus estimate of $3.490.
 The company issued revenue guidance of -.

-Public Service Enterprise Group (NYSE:PEG – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
-The utilities provider reported $0.69 earnings per share for the quarter, beating the consensus estimate of $0.68 by $0.01.
-The firm had revenue of $3.06 billion for the quarter, compared to analyst estimates of $3.15 billion.
-Public Service Enterprise Group had a negative net margin of 6.67% and a positive return on equity of 12.22%.
-The company’s revenue for the quarter was up 27.2% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.65 earnings per share.
-On average, research analysts expect that Public Service Enterprise Group will post 3.48 EPS for the current year.

-A number of equities analysts have recently commented on PEG shares.
-StockNews.com lowered shares of Public Service Enterprise Group from a hold rating to a sell rating in a research report on Monday, February 28th.
-Morgan Stanley lifted their price target on shares of Public Service Enterprise Group from $75.00 to $79.00 and gave the company an overweight rating in a research report on Tuesday, December 21st.
-Evercore ISI raised shares of Public Service Enterprise Group from an in-line rating to an outperform rating and set a $71.00 price target on the stock in a research report on Tuesday, January 25th.
-TheStreet lowered shares of Public Service Enterprise Group from a b rating to a c+ rating in a research report on Monday, March 14th.
-Finally, JPMorgan Chase & Co. raised shares of Public Service Enterprise Group from a neutral rating to an overweight rating and lifted their price target for the company from $71.00 to $73.00 in a research report on Friday, January 7th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and nine have given a buy rating to the company’s stock.
-According to data from MarketBeat, Public Service Enterprise Group presently has an average rating of Buy and a consensus target price of $71.20.
+A number of research analysts have recently commented on the stock.
+StockNews.com cut shares of Public Service Enterprise Group from a hold rating to a sell rating in a report on Monday, February 28th.
+Evercore ISI upgraded shares of Public Service Enterprise Group from an in-line rating to an outperform rating and set a $71.00 price target on the stock in a report on Tuesday, January 25th.
+Mizuho upped their price target on shares of Public Service Enterprise Group from $67.00 to $73.00 in a report on Friday, January 7th.
+TheStreet cut shares of Public Service Enterprise Group from a b rating to a c+ rating in a report on Monday, March 14th.
+Finally, JPMorgan Chase & Co. raised shares of Public Service Enterprise Group from a neutral rating to an overweight rating and raised their target price for the company from $71.00 to $73.00 in a research report on Friday, January 7th.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and nine have given a buy rating to the stock.
+Based on data from MarketBeat.com, Public Service Enterprise Group has an average rating of Buy and a consensus price target of $71.20.

 About Public Service Enterprise Group (Get Rating)